UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 UPPAbaby Cruz V2 vs. Mockingbird Stroller Comparison

 UPPAbaby is a household name that’s been around since 2006.
 Their products can be found in retailers across the country including Buy Buy Baby, Nordstrom and Pish Posh Baby (our choice, as we prefer to support small businesses).
 The Mockingbird is a more recent entrant to the stroller game and definitely does not yet have the brand recognition of UPPAbaby.
-Mockingbird began selling their stroller in early 2019 and follows a mostly direct-to-consumer business model, so you won’t find them in stores (except Target).
+Mockingbird began selling their stroller in early 2019 and follows a direct-to-consumer business model, so you won’t find them in stores.

-The UPPAbaby Cruz V2 and Mockingbird Single Stroller are comparable strollers in design.
-Unlike the UPPAbaby Vista V2 which has the ability to convert to a double stroller, both the Cruz V2 and Mockingbird (Single) are single strollers that can’t be converted to a double.
+The UPPAbaby Cruz V2 and Mockingbird stroller are comparable strollers in design.
+Unlike the UPPAbaby Vista V2 which has the ability to convert to a double stroller, both the Cruz V2 and Mockingbird are single strollers that can’t be converted to a double.

 Note: This post may contain affiliate links.
 What does this mean